-Evaluation criteria come: Evaluation method/s Minimum Average level High level Excellent level No. No. Learning outcome: level (from 65% to (from 85% to (10) methodys (from 40% to 84%) 94%) (from 95% to 64%) 100%) 1.
-Able to work with 40-64% of 65-84% of tasks 85-94% of tasks 95-100% of Windows 10 operating system Practical tasks are are completed are completed tasks are ystem work comp completed correctly correctly completed correctly correctly correctly correctly

-2. Able to use software application Microsoft Excel for calculations and visual presentation of data Practical work Independent work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 3.
+resul t, 50% of the practical a assignments don I e during the sem I No. Learning outcome: Evaluation method/s Minimum level (from 40% to 64%) Average level (from 65% to 84%) ion criteria High level (from 85% to 94%) Excellent level (10) (from 95% to 100%) 1.
+Able to work with Windows 10 operating system Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 2.
+Able to use software application Microsoft Excel for calculations and visual presentation of data Practical work Independent work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 3.
 Able to use spreadsheet application Microsoft Excel for data management Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 4.
 Able to use spreadsheet application Microsoft Excel for data analysis Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 5.
 Understand the substance of database management system.
 Able to use software application Microsoft Access for gathering information, performing calculations, analysis and reporting Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 6.
 Able to use a word processor Microsoft Word to prepare business documents Practical work Independent work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 7.
 Able to use a presentation program Microsoft PowerPoint for preparing business presentations Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly 8.
-Able to find necessary information, to work with the official economic, financial and statistical data sources on the Internet Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly
+Able to find necessary information, to work with the official economic, financial and statistical data Practical work 40-64% of tasks are completed correctly 65-84% of tasks are completed correctly 85-94% of tasks are completed correctly 95-100% of tasks are completed correctly sources on the Internet